-The rice is covered with grilled eel fillets (unagi) in the style known as kabayaki, similar to teriyaki.
-The fillets are glazed with a sweetened soy-based sauce, called tara and caramelized, preferably over a charcoal fire.
+The rice is topped with eel fillets (unagi) grilled in the style known as kabayaki, similar to teriyaki.
+The fillets are glazed with a sweetened soy-based sauce called tara and caramelized, preferably over a charcoal fire.

 The fillets are not skinned and the gray side of the skin is placed face down.
-Una-don was the first type of donburi rice dish, invented in the late Edo period, during the Bunka era (1804-1818).
+Una-don was the first type of donburi rice dish, invented at the end of the Edo period, during the Bunka era (1804-1818).

 Tendon [天丼] - Tempura Bowl

-This time the dish is covered with Tempura, there is a similar dish called temptation [天玉丼] consisting of tempura with beaten egg.
+This time the dish is covered with Tempura, there is a similar dish called tempted [天玉丼] which consists of tempura with beaten egg.

 Oyakodon [親子丼] consists of boiled chicken, egg and sliced chives, served on top of a large bowl of rice.
-Sometimes chicken is also substituted for beef or pork in a variation known as Tanindon.
+Chicken is also sometimes substituted for beef or pork in a variation known as Tanindon.

 There is another dish called Tamagodon [玉子丼] consists of a scrambled egg dish mixed with sweet donburi sauce on rice.
 Several other recipes that we will see in this article can also have eggs in the ingredients.

-Katsudon [カツ丼] consists of breaded fried pork chops (tonkatsu) and onion simmered and joined by the beaten egg and then used as a rice topping.
+Katsudon [カツ丼] consists of breaded fried pork chops (tonkatsu) and onion cooked over a low heat and joined by the beaten egg and then used as a topping for rice.
 There are some regional variations in Japan.

-Kaisendon [海鮮丼] consists of thinly sliced sashimi on rice.
-Fish eggs can also be included.
+kaisendon [海鮮丼] consists of thinly sliced sashimi on rice.
+Fish roe can also be included.

 Hokkaidon [北海丼] consists of thinly sliced raw salmon over rice.

-The negitorodon [ネギトロ丼] consists of diced logs [fatty tuna] and negi [chives] in rice.
+the negitorodon [ネギトロ丼] consists of diced toro [fatty tuna] and negi [scallions] in rice.

-Tekkadon [鉄火丼] it is thinly sliced raw tuna on rice.
-The spicy tekkadon is made with what can be a mixture of spicy ingredients, a spicy orange sauce or both [usually incorporates chives].
+tekkadon [鉄火丼] is thinly sliced raw tuna on rice.
+Spicy tekkadon is made with what can be a mixture of spicy ingredients, a hot orange sauce, or both [often incorporates chives].

-Karēdon [カレー丼] consists of dashi with a curry flavor thickened in rice.
-It was derived from curry udon or curry nanban (a soba dish).
+Karēdon [カレー丼] consists of curry-flavored dashi thickened in rice.
+It was derived from udon curry or nanban curry (a soba dish).
 Sold in soba and udon restaurants.

-Tenshindon or Tenshin-han [天津丼 / 天津飯] is a Chinese-Japanese specialty that consists of a crab meat omelet on rice; this dish is named for the city of Tianjin.
+Tenshindon or Tenshin-han [天津丼 / 天津飯] is a Chinese-Japanese specialty consisting of a crabmeat omelet on rice; this dish is named for the city of Tianjin.

-Ikuradon [いくら丼] seasoned ikura [salmon roe] in rice.
+Ikuradon [いくら丼] seasoned with ikura [salmon roe] on rice.